Photon-assisted electronic and spin transport in a junction containing precessing molecular spin: Conclusions

 \section{Conclusions}

-In this paper we have theoretically studied photon-assisted spin and charge transport through a single-molecule magnet junction.
+In this paper we have theoretically studied photon-assisted spin and charge transport through a molecular magnet junction.
 The junction consists of single molecular orbital in the presence of a molecular spin precessing with Larmor frequency $\omega_L$ in a constant magnetic field.
 The orbital is connected to two metal leads subject to harmonically varying chemical potentials with frequency $\Omega$, treated as a perturbation.
 We used the Keldysh nonequilibrium Green's functions method to derive charge and spin currents and the spin-transfer torque.
-We employed the displacement current partitioning scheme of Wang \textit{et al.,}\cite{Guo1} to obtain gauge invariant expressions for the dynamic conductance of the charge current.
+We employed the displacement current partitioning scheme of Wang \textit{et al.}\cite{Guo1} to obtain gauge invariant expressions for the dynamic conductance of the charge current.
 The dynamic response of the system is controlled by photon-assisted transport.
-In the low ac frequency limit this junction behaves as an effective inductor or capacitor depending on the system parameters.
-For $\Omega=\omega_L$, when the chemical potential $\mu_{\xi}$ is in resonance with a level $\epsilon_i$ in the molecular orbital, the ac conductance is enhanced.
-The photon-assisted $x$ and $y$ spin-current components consist of a dc part and a part that oscillates with frequency $2\Omega$ for $\Omega=\omega_L$.
-This opens a possibility to experimentally investigate photon-assisted spin-transfer torque exerted on the single-molecule magnet, which can be detected through the presence of nonzero time-averaged contributions.
-By manipulating the phases of the harmonic potentials in the leads with respect to the precession, the control of the direction and the magnitude of the time-averaged photon-assisted spin transport and spin-transfer torque is achievable.
+In the low-ac-frequency limit this junction displays an inductive-like or capacitive-like behavior depending on the system parameters.
+When the chemical potentials are in resonance with a molecular quasienergy level $\epsilon_i$, the real and imaginary components of the ac conductance both increase around the ac frequency which coincides with the Larmor frequency, after going to a local minimum, thus allowing to reveal the Larmor frequency by a conductance measurement.
+The photon-assisted $x$ and $y$ spin-current components consist of a dc part and a part that oscillates with frequency $2\omega_L$ for $\Omega=\omega_L$.
+This opens a possibility to experimentally investigate photon-assisted spin-transfer torque exerted on the molecular magnet, which can be detected through the presence of nonzero time-averaged contributions.
+By manipulating the phases of the harmonic potentials in the leads with respect to the precession, and the tilt angle between the magnetic field and the molecular spin, the control of the direction and the magnitude of the time-averaged photon-assisted spin current components and spin-transfer torque is achievable.
 Finally, in this work we present the nonperturbative Gilbert damping and other STT coefficients with respect to the coupling $\gamma$, in the zero ac frequency limit.
-Remarkably the Gilbert damping vanishes in the strong coupling limit.
+Remarkably, the Gilbert damping vanishes in the strong-coupling limit.

-In the future it might be interesting to investigate further transport properties like the current or the torque noise as well as to find ways to manipulate the magnetic moment using e.g. ferromagnetic leads.
+In the future it might be interesting to investigate further transport properties like the current noise or the spin-torque noise, as well as to find ways to manipulate the magnetic moment using e.g., ferromagnetic leads.